2. Selection Control Structure in C++

 Control structures in C++ are categorized into three main types:

-- Sequential Control Structure: Executes statements in the order they appear.
+- Sequential Control Structure: This simply executes the statements one after another in the order that they appear.

-3. What is the difference between while and do-while loops in C++?
+3. Difference between while and do-while loops in C++?

 4. How does the switch statement work in C++?